Course Descriptions

 ENG 5399B: Thesis

 This course represents a student's continuing thesis enrollments.
-The student continues to enroll in this course until the thesis is submitted for binding.
+The student continues to enroll in this course until the thesis is submitted.
 Departmental approval required.